 - Discovery – During the discovery phase, we seek to understand what both your end-users and your department requires for success.

-- Conceptual Design – This phase focuses on creating effective and engaging content structure and site navigation to support user and departmental needs.
+- Information Architecture – This phase focuses on creating and testing effective and engaging content structure and site navigation to support user and departmental needs.

 - Content Development – With our guidance, you will develop content that supports your end-users needs and organizational objectives.